 Our mission is to provide professional military education that develops enlisted into fit, disciplined, well-educated professionals capable of meeting the challenges of an increasingly complex world..

 ATTENTION!!
-The Basic Leader Course – Redesigned – launches August 3 and the Distributed Leader Course I will launch this Fall.
+The Basic Leader Course – Redesigned – goes FOC on Feb 1 and the Distributed Leader Course I will launch Feb 1.
 Check out the Fact Sheets below.

 By David Crozier, Command Communications

 The NCO Leadership Center of Excellence recognized Ms. Betty Bradford, NCOL CoE Registrar December 14, for her contributions to the education, training and lineage of the Noncommissioned Officer Corps and NCO Education System by inducting her into The NCOL CoE Hall of Honor.
 Charles Guyette, Assistant Dean, U.S. Army Sergeants Major Academy, hosted the event along with Command Sgt.
 Maj.
 Jimmy J. Sellers, commandant of the Center of Excellence.

 “Today I have the honor of introducing the newest inductee into the United States Army Sergeants Major Academy and Noncommissioned Officer Leadership Center of Excellence Hall of Honor,” Guyette said.
 “We are the proponent for NCO History, so I am going to tie a little bit of history into my remarks.”